pohlm01/master-thesis/2_preliminaries.typ

 Afterward, the @ietf took over the development, renamed the protocol to @tls, and published @tls 1.0 in 1999.
 The development went further, and the @ietf published @tls versions 1.1 and 1.2 in 2006 and 2008 respectively.
 Ten years later, the major overhaul was published as @tls 1.3 in #cite(<rfc_tls13>, form: "year").
-It did not only improve the security but incorporated protocol simplifications and speed improvements as well.
+It improved security and incorporated protocol simplifications and speed improvements.
 @ssl_tls_book

 The following will focus on @tls 1.3 as it is used for 94~% of all @https requests according to Cloudflare Radar on 2024-09-23 and support for @tls 1.1 and older has been dropped by all relevant browsers in 2020. @cloudflare_radar @chrome_drop_tls @firefox_drop_tls @microsoft_drop_tls @apple_drop_tls

-The @tls protocol consists of two sub-protocols, the handshake protocol for authentication and negotiation of cryptographic ciphers followed by the record protocol to transmit the application data.
+@tls consists of two sub-protocols, the handshake protocol for authentication and negotiation of cryptographic ciphers, followed by the record protocol to transmit the application data.
 The following concentrates on the handshake protocol and skips some functionality such as client certificates, the usage of previously or out-of-band negotiated keys, and 0-RTT data that can be used to send application data before the handshake is finished.
 This allows focus on the parts relevant to this thesis.

 @tls_handshake_overview illustrates the messages and extensions sent during the @tls handshake and whether they are encrypted.
-A @tls connection is always initiated by the client though a `ClientHello` message.
+A @tls connection is always initiated by the client through a `ClientHello` message.
 This message contains extensions with a key share and signature algorithms the client supports.
 The server responds with a `ServerHello` message, which contains a key share as an extension as well.
 Knowing both key shares, the server and client derive a shared symmetric secret only they know and use it to protect all subsequent messages.